DQNEO/Amazon-S3-Thin/README.md

 # TODO

-lots of APIs are not implemented yet.
+- lots of APIs are not implemented yet.
+- Supports both of path\_style and virtual hosted style URL.

 # REPOSITORY